adidier17/Big-Data/README.md

 # Big-Data
-Projects done as part of the Big Data class
+Projects done as part of the Big Data class using Hadoop Java MapReduce, Pig, PySpark.